ImmortalKilan/ImmortalKilan/README.md

 ## Hi there 👋 Here is Grant!
 Nice to meet you!
+Currently a student in UCSD.
 <!--
 **ImmortalKilan/ImmortalKilan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.